 Dare to Discover - A VR Journey

-Be advised that in the event of inclement weather and storms/wind of force 5-6, access to the East Indiaman Amsterdam will be limited.
-At winds of force 7 or higher, the ship and jetty will be closed in the interests of the safety of our visitors.
+In case of bad weather and storm, wind force 5/6 or more, access to the Amsterdam is limited.
+With wind force 7 or more the ship and quay are closed, for the purpose of the safety of our visitors.